 - Support adoption, adaption and expansion of the commercially sustainable innovations

-BIF is also beginning work on a new 'company-led' window.
-This applies the same Market Systems approach but instead of starting with a focus country, selects markets to investigate based on an alternative entry point: companies that are innovating.
+- The Company-Led Window applies the Market Systems approach described above but, instead of starting with a focus country, selects markets to investigate based on an alternative entry point: companies that are innovating.
 Read more here.

 BIF has designed a robust results management approach to monitor and measure results in order to prove impact.
 Capturing key information on the results of interventions also helps to drive programme performance and value for money.
 The system has been designed in line with the DCED Standard for Results Measurement, which is considered leading practice in the enterprise development field.